Avesta: The Sasanian Avesta

 According to the Denkard, the Avesta of the Sasanian period was organized into 21 nasks (volumes).
 This division was to mirror the structure of the 21-word-long Ahuna Vairya manthra: each of the three lines of the prayer consists of seven words.
 Correspondingly, the nasks are divided into three groups, of seven volumes per group.
 Originally, each volume had a word of the prayer as its name, which so marked a volume's position relative to the other volumes.

 The first group of the nasks was the Gathic group.
 It contained the Gathas as well as long commentaries on them.
 It comprised the Stōd-yasn, the Sudgar, the Warshtmansr, the Bag, the Waštag, the Hadoxt and the Spand nask.
 Of these nasks, the Stod-yasn is extant in the Staota Yesnya, which forms the central portion of the High Liturgies like the Yasna and Visperad (see below).
 Parts of the Hadoxt nask may be extant through the Hadoxt nask fragments, while most other nasks are considered to be lost.

 The second group was the manthric group.
 Its content has been interpreted as connecting the first and third group.
-It comprised the Dāmdād, the Nāxtar, the Pāzag the Raθβištāiti, the Bariš, the Kaškaysraw and the Wištāsp-sāst nask.
+It comprised the Dāmdād, the Nāxtar, the Pāzag, the Raθβištāiti, the Bariš, the Kaškaysraw and the Wištāsp-sāst nask.
 Only the Wištāsp-sāst nask may be extant in the Wishtasp Sast manuscripts (see below).
 All the other nasks are considered lost.

 The third group was the legal group, meaning its content primarily covered topics of Zoroastrian jurisprudence.
-It comprised the Nikātum, the Duzd-sar-nizad, the Huspāram, the Sakātum, the Juddēwdād, the Čihrdād and the Bagān Yašt.
-The Bagān Yašt contained most of the Yashts of the extant Avesta (see below), whereas the Huspāram nask contained the Herbedestan and Nerangestan texts, which are extant in the fragments collections (see below).
+It comprised the Nikātum, the Duzd-sar-nizad, the Huspāram, the Sakātum, the Juddēwdād, the Čihrdād and the Bagān Yašt nasks.
+The Bagān Yašt nask contained most of the Yashts of the extant Avesta (see below), whereas the Huspāram nask contained the Herbedestan and Nerangestan texts, which are extant in the fragments collections (see below).
 The Juddēwdād nask ist the only nask of the Sasanian Avesta which has survived intact through the Vendidad manuscripts (see below), meaning that both its Avestan and Zand have remained the same.
 Of the other nasks, only fragments may have survived.

 The extant Avesta

 The extant Avestan manuscripts no longer follow the division into nasks as described for the Sasanian Avesta.
 Instead, they are typically associated with the specific liturgy or ceremonies they are used in.
 The following structure is derived from Geldner's edition of the Avesta.
-Unlike the Sasanian Avesta, which was produced by the Zoroastrian priesthood, this is a scholary edition and it is consequently not canonical in a religious sense.
-It is, however, widely regarded to be the most important edition of the extant Avestan corpus and considered canonical for scholary purposes.
-In this edition, Geldner included the most important Zoroastrian High Liturgies, namely the Yasna, the Visperad and the Vendidad, as well as the Khordeh Avesta, a collection of minor liturgies, ceremonies and prayers aimed at lay people.
+Unlike the Sasanian Avesta, which was produced by the Zoroastrian priesthood, this is a scholarly edition and it is consequently not canonical in a religious sense.
+It is, however, widely regarded to be the most important edition of the extant Avestan corpus and considered canonical for scholarly purposes.
+In this edition, Geldner included the most important Zoroastrian High Liturgies, namely the Yasna, the Visperad and the Vendidad, as well as the Khordeh Avesta, a collection of devotional texts and prayers aimed at lay people.